 Skin laxity can be addressed with medical skincare or skin rejuvenation treatments like injectable skin boosters, microneedling, mesotherapy and medical skin peels in combination with dermal fillers and botulinum toxin.

-Once we have discussed how I would plan their treatment they have a good insight about what we can achieve with the available treatments.
+Once we have discussed how I would plan their treatment they have a good insight into what we can achieve with the available treatments.
 They also understand that we cannot create what they never had instead we can enhance their own natural beauty-my ethos.